rocket-pool/RPIPs/RPIPs/RPIP-committee_stipends.md

 The Grants Management Committee is responsible for distributing the stipends for each committee directly to its members.
 * Stipends SHOULD be paid out in one of the GMC's accepted payout token options, selected by the recipient.
   * Conversion from USD to dollar-stablecoin payout token SHOULD be priced 1:1.
-  * Conversion from USD to any other payout token SHOULD be done using the 24-hour TWAP at time of payment.
+  * Conversion from USD to any other payout token SHOULD be done using the market price at the time of payment transaction creation.
 * Other committees MUST provide the GMC Administrator with the details of their stipend split each month.
   * They MUST communicate payment addresses, stipend share in USD, and requested payment token for each of their members.
   * They MUST meet any deadline or format requirements imposed by the GMC Administrator.